 In the past Haseeb has worked for various solicitors' firms in their criminal and civil litigation departments.
 This has provided him with an invaluable insight into the solicitors' profession and the ability to understand the expectations of those instructing.

-R v SJ – Birmingham CC – Defended a man accused of being involved in group-related section 18 and robbery offences.
+R v SJ – Birmingham CC – Defended a male accused of being involved in group-related section 18 and robbery offences.

 R v C – Birmingham CC – Defended in a POCA case in which the benefit figure exceeded £1 million.